 Recently Adopted Accounting Pronouncements - In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Accounting Standards Codification 848, "ASC 848").
 ASC 848 provides practical expedients and exceptions for an entity to elect not to apply certain modification accounting requirements to contracts affected by reference rate reform if certain criteria are met.
 In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848).
 The objective of the new reference rate reform standard is to clarify the scope of Topic 848 and provide explicit guidance to help companies applying optional expedients and exceptions.
-The provisions of these updates were only initially available until December 31, 2022, however, in March of 2021 the UK Financial Conduct Authority ("FCA") announced that the cessation date has been moved to June 30, 2023.
 In December 2022, the FASB issued ASU 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848 which extends the availability of the provisions of ASU 2021-01 until December 31, 2024.
-The Company's exposure related to the expected cessation of the London InterBank Offered Rate ("LIBOR") is limited to (i) the interest expense and certain fees it incurs on balances outstanding under its credit facilities, which the Company amended April 17, 2023 to replace LIBOR with the Secured Overnight Financing Rate ("SOFR") (see Note 19.
-Subsequent Events for further discussion), (ii) certain interest rates that may become applicable pursuant to our Tax Receivable Agreement ("TRA") which may be amended by the Company and the TRA Party Representative if such interest rates become applicable and LIBOR is no longer available and (iii) the Company's interest rate cap agreement may be subject to amendment to align with the
+The Company's exposure related to the expected cessation of the London InterBank Offered Rate ("LIBOR") is limited to (i) the interest expense and certain fees it incurs on balances outstanding under its credit facilities, which the Company amended April 17, 2023 to replace LIBOR with the Secured Overnight Financing Rate ("SOFR") (see Note 7 for further discussion), (ii) certain interest rates that may become applicable pursuant to the Company's Tax Receivable Agreement ("TRA") which may be amended by the Company and the TRA Party Representative if such interest rates become applicable and (iii) the Company's interest rate cap agreement, which was amended to replace LIBOR with SOFR as the interest rate benchmark for the Term Loan.
+The Company utilized the practical expedients set forth in Topic 848 and has continued to account for its interest rate cap at fair value and has not applied modification accounting to its debt instruments.
+The adoption of these ASUs did not have a material impact on our condensed consolidated financial statements.